ody-dev/documentation/content/docs/modules/database/doctrine.md

 ---
 In the ody/framework GitHub repository a doctrine branch exists fully configured to work with doctrine!

+Adapting Doctrine to work with in multi worker environments still is a work in progres!

 ## Installation

 ### Install via Composer: